Keyboard shortcuts

 StableYes (with stable per-bucket sort)

-Key typeNumeric keys in a known range
+Value typeNumeric values in a known range

 Comparison of linear-time sorts

-Counting sortYesInteger keys in
+Counting sortYesInteger values in

-Radix sortYesInteger keys with digits
+Radix sortYesInteger values with digits

-Bucket sort expectedYesUniformly distributed keys
+Bucket sort expectedYesUniformly distributed values

 All three algorithms achieve linear time under specific conditions.
-Counting sort is simplest and best when the key range is not much larger than .
+Counting sort is simplest and best when the value range is not much larger than .
 Radix sort extends counting sort to larger ranges by processing one digit at a time.
 Bucket sort is ideal for floating-point data with a known, roughly uniform distribution.

 The selection problem

 We now turn to a different problem.
-Given an unsorted array of elements and an integer (with ), find the th smallest element — the element that would be at index if the array were sorted.
+Given an unsorted array of elements and an index (with ), find the th smallest element — the element that would be at index if the array were sorted.

 Special cases include: